Call Admissions 410-442-6638We Accept Most Commercial Insurance Policies.

 Individual therapy has proven to be by far, one of the most successful means of addiction recovery.
-As a fully integrated treatment program, we leverage proven methods to serve the unique needs of our clients.
+As a fully integrated treatment program, we incorporate proven methods to serve the unique needs of our clients.
 The most recognized and utilized form of therapy for addiction counseling is Cognitive Behavioral Therapy (CBT).
 This solution based approach recognizes drug addictions as learned behaviors that can be unlearned.

-According to the National Association of Cognitive Behavioral Therapists, (NACBT), CBT is a form of psychotherapy that emphasizes the important role of thinking in how we feel and what we do.
+According to the National Association of Cognitive Behavioral Therapists (NACBT), CBT is a form of psychotherapy that emphasizes the important role of thinking about how we feel and what we do.
 It is considered a mode of therapy that gives clients an insightful, structured direction for achieving and maintaining lifelong abstinence from drugs.
 They explain that cognitive-behavioral therapy is focused on “getting better” rather than “feeling better”.

 Helping clients understand the underlying causes of their emotional anguish, and replacing destructive thinking with positive, productive thinking gives you or your loved one the greatest chance of achieving sustainable recovery.

-As we strongly support this viewpoint, and work to help individuals get to the core of their own issues, CBT is an effective foundation for our program that supports and compliments all of our treatment therapies.
+We strongly support this viewpoint, and work to help individuals get to the core of their own issues, CBT is an effective foundation for our program that supports and compliments all of our treatment therapies.

 In addition to one-on-one counseling, Tranquility Woods includes over 35 hours of group and holistic therapy per week.
 Depending on a client’s therapeutic preferences, expressing themselves with others in a group setting may be more agreeable.
 Many people respond positively to the instant feedback the group environment can provide.
 Discussing deeply personal, and painful experiences in a supportive and caring environment can lead to dramatic breakthroughs.